CQC We and I Statements

 - how contributions are calculated (from both assets and income) and the means tested support available;

-- top-ups (see Charging and Financial Assessment);
+- top-ups (see Charging and Financial Assessment chapter);

 - how care and support choices may affect costs.

 In the case of top-ups, the local authority should ensure that someone is willing and able to pay for them; financial information will be fundamental in helping with this.
 The local authority should also use the knowledge it has of the local care market, including types of care and local providers of information and advice.
 This would include both domiciliary and residential care.

 The local authority must provide people with information on the availability of different ways to pay for care including through: